-Over the last few years there has been a rise in the number of natural disasters, such as the severe floods that hit Cumbria in 2015 and Northern Ireland this year.
+Over the last few years there has been a rise in the number of natural disasters, such as the severe floods that hit Cumbria in 2015 and Northern Ireland in 2017.

 These incidents can be devastating to local communities, damaging homes but also threatening communications - not just for residents to make calls and use the internet, but for the emergency services.
 The hugely important job of restoring those communications falls to BT’s Emergency Response Team (ERT).
 Check out the video below to find out more about what the team does.